-Chrysler is making a play for future millennial families.
-We’re not making this up – they used “millennial” to describe the target market for this several times.
-The Portal concept is an electric minivan of sorts that’s chock-full of buzzwords: Facial recognition, Wi-Fi, media sharing, ten charging ports, semi-autonomous driving abilities and more).
+Chrysler is making a play for future Millennial families.
+We’re not making this up—they used “millennial” to describe the target market for this several times.
+The Portal concept is an electric minivan of sorts that’s chock-full of buzzwords: facial recognition, Wi-Fi, media sharing, 10 charging ports, semi-autonomous driving abilities, and more).

 Volkswagen showed off its new I.D. concept car, a Golf-looking EV that also has all the requisite buzzwords.
 Speaking of buzzwords, what really excited us was the I.D.
 Buzz.
-This new EV resurrects the styling of the Hippy-era Microbus, with mood lighting, autonomous driving capabilities and a retractable steering wheel.
+This new EV resurrects the styling of the hippie-era Microbus, with mood lighting, autonomous driving capabilities, and a retractable steering wheel.

 CES saw the rollout of several new PC laptop models and concepts that will be hitting store shelves over the next several months.

-Gamers looking for more real estate – a lot more real estate – were interested in Razer’s latest concept, Project Valerie.
+Gamers looking for more real estate—a lot more real estate—were interested in Razer’s latest concept, Project Valerie.
 The laptop sports not one but three 4K displays which fold out on hinges.
 That’s 12K pixels of horizontal image space, mated to an Nvidia GeForce GTX 1080 graphics processor.
-A unibody aluminum chassis keeps it relatively thin (1.5 inches) when closed, but the entire rig weighs more than 12 pounds.
+A unibody aluminum chassis keeps it relatively thin (1.5 inches) when closed, but the entire rig weighs more than 12 lbs.
 Razer doesn’t have any immediate production plans, which may explain why their prototype was stolen before the end of the show.

-HP, Asus, MSI, Dell (and its gaming arm Alienware) were among the many companies with sleek new Kaby Lake-equipped models.
+HP, Asus, MSI, and Dell (and its gaming arm, Alienware) were among the many companies with sleek new Kaby Lake-equipped models.